-The Program Board is responsible for all social programs on the campus and has booked such acts as Heart, Steve Martin, the Psychedelic Furs, Jay Leno, Richard Marx, Joan Jett and Journey.
+The Program Board is responsible for all social programs on the campus and has booked such acts as Heart, Steve Martin, the Psychedelic Furs, Jay Leno, Richard Marx, Joan Jett, Toad the Wet Sprocket, Gin Blossoms, Carrot Top and Journey.

-The board consists of a president, administrative assistant and four appointed committee chairmen, responsible for afternoon activities, concerts, videos, films and special events.
+The board consists of a president, administrative assistant and four appointed committee chairmen and is responsible for afternoon activities, concerts, videos, films and special events.
 Program Board members are selected during the spring and fall semesters and their input is designed to encourage students to explore new and creative ideas for programming.
 Serving on the Program Board is an excellent opportunity for students to become acquainted with the entertainment field and develop marketing and promotion skills.